dylibso/chicory/README.md

 The primary goal here is to create an AOT compiler that generates JVM bytecode as interpreting bytecode can only be so fast.

-* [ ] Decouple interpreter and create separate compiler and interpreter "engines"
+* [x] Decouple interpreter and create separate compiler and interpreter "engines"
-  * Started by @danielperano
-* [ ] Proof of concept AOT compiler (run some subset of modules)
+* [x] Proof of concept AOT compiler (run some subset of modules)
 * [ ] AOT engine passes all the same specs as interpreter (stretch goal)
+  * In Progress
 * [ ] Off-heap linear memory (stretch goal)

 #### Make it compatible (EOY 2024)